Diversity, Equity & Inclusion Resources

 INROADS - The mission of INROADS is to develop and place talented underserved youth in business and industry, and prepare them for corporate and community leadership.

-Minority Access Minority Access Incorporated - A 501(c)(3) nonprofit organization, assists individuals, academic institutions, Federal, state, and local government agencies, and corporations of all kinds in diversifying their campuses and work sites.
-The Minority Access National Internship Program is designed to allow talented undergraduate and graduate students experience the diversity and scope of career opportunities available in the federal government and other participating entities.
+Minority Access Minority Access Incorporated - Assists individuals, academic institutions, Federal, state, and local government agencies, and corporations of all kinds in diversifying their campuses and work sites.

 Black Retail Action Group (BRAG) Summer Internship - Prepares and educates professionals, entrepreneurs, and students of color for executive leadership in retail, fashion, and related industries.
 A comprehensive paid 8-10 week professional development program for students of color designed to expose high potential rising college juniors and seniors in the business of fashion including, but not limited to buying, design, digital, human resources, marketing, merchandising, planning, store management, and technology.

 National Association of Black Journalists Internships - NABJ offers summer internships annually to college students interested in pursuing a career in journalism.
-Students gain pad hands-on training in reporting, editing, photography, graphic design, video production, and public relations at various U.S. news organizations.
-Past internship sites include NBCUniversal, ABC, the NABJ National Office, ESPN, NFL, and the Ringer.
-Students are placed in 10-week internships with small, medium, and large newspapers, television and radio stations, digital news services, and other platforms across the country.
+Students gain paid hands-on training in reporting, editing, photography, graphic design, video production, and public relations at various U.S. news organizations.

 Pepperdine Black Alumni Group - The Pepperdine Black Alumni Group is committed to serving and coalescing African American alumni for the benefit of advancing the commonality of interests of the University while focusing on creating opportunities, and offering resources to African American alumni, students, and the community at large.